khaledbnmohamed/hadith-blockchain/README.md

   --header 'content-type: application/json' \
   --data '{
             "id":10001,
-            "latitude":"43.3623",
+            "chain":"43.3623",
-            "longitude":"8.4115"
+            "wording":"8.4115"
 			}'
 ```

-**addSushi**
+**addBlock**
 ----
-   Add new Sushi to the blockchain network with the related HadithId
+   Add new Block to the blockchain network with the related HadithId

 * **URL**

-  `/api/getHadith/addSushi`
+  `/api/getHadith/addBlock`

 * **Method:**